-How to change Windows 10 32-bit into its 64-bit version
+How to Upgrade Windows 10 from 32-bit to 64-bit Without Losing Data

-Let’s start with the advantages brought to you by a 64-bit Windows.
-Software optimized for 64-bit operating systems works faster than similar apps for processors that only deal with 32 bits (i.e. 4 bytes) per cycle.
-Moreover, 32-bit versions of Windows can use no more than 4 GB of system memory, and even so, not all that size is available for programs that you may want to run.
+Let’s start with the advantages brought to you by 64-bit Windows.
+Software optimized for 64-bit operating systems works faster than similar apps for processors that only deal with 32 bits (i.e., 4 bytes) per cycle.
+Moreover, 32-bit versions of Windows can use no more than 4 GB of system memory, and even so, not all that size is available for programs you may want to run.
 Increased performance is another big bonus.
-A computer with 64-bit Windows will handle twice more data within the same time period than its counterpart with the humble 32-bit OS.
+A computer with 64-bit Windows will handle twice more data simultaneously than its counterpart with the humble 32-bit OS.

 Installing Windows 10 x64 instead of its 32-bit version

 If your computer has 32-bit versions of Windows 7 or 8.1, and you update the operating system to Windows 10, Microsoft will automatically provide you with a 32-bit version of the new OS.
 However, if your hardware supports 64-bit operating systems, you can move to a 64-bit Windows for free.

 The first step is to make sure that your processor supports 64-bit systems.
 To do it, open Settings > System > About.
 In the right pane, find System type.

 You can see one of the following lines there:

 1. 64-bit operating system, x64-based processor.